U.S. NRC launches investigation at Southern Georgia Vogtle 3 nuclear unit

 Some analysts estimate costs have ballooned to more than $27 billion due to delays related to a nuclear accident at Japan's Fukushima plant in 2011 and the 2017 bankruptcy of Westinghouse, the project's former contractor.

-Southern estimated the capital cost for its 45.7% share of the new Vogtle reactors at about $8.7 billion.
+Southern now estimates the capital cost for its 45.7% share of the new Vogtle reactors at about $8.8 billion.

 Southern Co reports results for the quarter ended in March - Earnings Summary